Ishancorp/ObsidianMarkdownToHtml/README.md

 ## Installation

-Install the module ObsidianMarkdownToHtml to Python, and keep style.css in the same directory.
+Install the module ObsidianMarkdownToHtml to Python.

 ## Usage